rosorio/dir_compare/README.md

 * dates

 flat symlink option (-f)
-Perform the test even if during the compy you convert symlink into directories.
+Perform the test even if during the copy you convert symlink into directories.